Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Merchant services exist to help businesses process credit card payments.
 You might know them by the name “credit card processors.”

 #1.
-Square – The Best For Transparent Pricing/Fees
+Square Review — The Best for Transparent Pricing/Fees

 - No monthly fee